Buying Prints, Books and Gift Vouchers FAQs

 Payment is taken in UK pounds sterling, no matter in which country the card is registered.
 Your credit card company or bank will automatically convert payment into your local currency.
 To increase the security of internet transactions Visa and Mastercard have introduced 3D-Secure (similar to Chip and PIN).
 You may be asked by your card issuer for further authentication, please be patient as it may take a moment or two longer for your transaction to proceed.
 Please make sure you type in the correct security information for the card you are using.

 Alternatively, send a UK cheque for the full amount shown on the web payment page, made out to Dave Butcher Photography and send to Briarwood, Tunstead Milton, Whaley Bridge, High Peak, Derbyshire, SK23 7ER, UK.
 Cheque payments take a few days to clear so please bear this in mind when ordering for a special occasion.
 We can also accept payments in Euros by bank transfer into our Euro account.
-Send an email with your order details to start the process, we can supply full details of our IBAN bank codes, etc. to help you pay this way.
+Send an email with your order details to start the process, we can supply details of the Euro prices for our products and our IBAN bank codes, etc. to help you pay this way.

 There is no postage and packing cost for any products sold through this web site shipped to locations in the UK.
 All UK orders for photographs are shipped using Royal Mail or a courier such as UPS.
-30 x 24cm prints are shipped using Royal Mail.
+Books, gift vouchers and course booking information are shipped using Royal Mail.
 There is no postal charge for gift vouchers.

 Yes, we ship to most countries worldwide as long as the order comes through our official order processing system and full payment has been made.
 You are responsible for any import and other fees your country may impose.
 The parcel will be marked as a commercial shipment with the amount that you paid.
 Please don’t ask us to ship your order as a gift; this is illegal.
-All photographs to destinations outside the UK use the Air Mail service for orders up to £120.
-This has no guarantee for delivery time but usually takes a few days in the EU and up to 2 weeks for places further afield.
+Photographs to destinations outside the UK either use the Air Mail service or courier for orders up to £120.
+These have no guarantee for delivery time but usually takes a few days in the EU and up to 2 weeks for places further afield.
 If you would like delivery guaranteed a courier can be arranged at extra cost.
-Orders with a value greater than £120 are usually shipped with a courier such as UPS.
+Orders with a value greater than £120 are usually shipped with a courier such as UPS with much faster delivery times.

 There is no postage and packing cost for orders totalling £120 or more for any products sold through this web site.